There are presently no open calls for submissions.

-Our submissions period runs from August 15th through December 15th; unsolicited work received outside of this time frame will be discarded.
-Our turnaround time is typically five months.
+Our submissions period runs from September 1st through December 1st; unsolicited work received outside of this time frame will be discarded.
+Our turnaround time is typically ten months.
 We receive a high volume of submissions, and we appreciate your patience as we give each submission our full attention and consideration.

 Appalachian Heritage accepts original, unpublished work that is rooted in and/or captures the spirit of Appalachia.
 Potential authors need not be from the region but should instead exhibit a connection to and/or a deep understanding of Appalachia and its people.

 We are not interested in stereotypical portrayals of the region.
 Instead, we are particularly looking for writing that expands the notion of what it means to be Appalachian or connected to the region.

 We accept submissions via our online submissions manager.
 We do not accept submissions by post or email.

 Simultaneous submissions are welcomed.
 However, please be courteous and contact us promptly if that submission is accepted for publication elsewhere.

 Please submit only one short story or essay, and up to five poems, at a time.
 Multiple submissions will be discarded.